halid-durakovic/heimdall/README.md

 Here is another example of a Heimdall client that runs in a browser.
 Very useful if you are doing web development.
 You will need a few helper libraries to achieve this namely `crypto-js` and `jquery`.
 You can get both using bower, not sure if crypto-js is available on NuGet.

+####Dependencies

 If you have NodeJs installed then run the following commands:

     npm install bower -g
     bower install jquery
     bower install crypto-js

 The bower packages should be installed in a folder called `bower_components` in the directory from which you ran the console commands above.

+####Script references

-Once this is complete place the following script references somewhere in your document:
+Next you would need to put the following script references somewhere in your document:

 ```html
 <script src="~/Scripts/bower_components/jquery/dist/jquery.min.js"></script>